Windows Server

 If MongoDB and the administration utilities were installed on a non-standard drive, you need to change the search path in the -Path parameter

-Once executed, the current working directory will be changed to the one in which the utilities are located, to test execute:
+The current working directory will be changed to the one in which the utilities are located.
+To test it, execute:

 Create directory: